FlexMeasures/flexmeasures/documentation/views/control.rst

 --------

 Shifting happens when an asset delays or advances its energy production or consumption.
-A defining feature of shifting is that total production or consumption at the end of the balancing action remains the same.
+A defining feature of shifting is that total production or consumption at the end of the flexibility action remains the same.

 - An example of delaying consumption is when a charging station postpones the charging process of an electric vehicle.
 - An example of advancing consumption is when a cooling unit starts to cool before the upper temperature bound was reached (pre-cooling).